project-akri/akri/docs/end-to-end-demo-rpi4.md

     ```sh
     kubectl get akric -o yaml
     ```
 1. Inspect the two Instances.
 Notice that in the metadata of each instance, you can see the device nodes (`/dev/video1` or `/dev/video2`) that the Instance represents.
 This metadata of each Instance was passed to it's broker Pod as an environment variable.
 This told the broker which device to connect to.
 We can also see in the Instance a usage slot and that it was reserved for this node.
-If this was a shared device (such as an IP camera), you could have increased the number of nodes that could use the same device (via `--set <protocol>.capacity=2 for two nodes) and more usage slots would have been created in the Instance.
 Each Instance represents a device and its usage.
     ```sh
     kubectl get akrii -o yaml
     ```
+    If this was a shared device (such as an IP camera), you may have wanted to increase the number of nodes that could use the same device by specifying `capacity`.
+There is a `capacity` parameter for each protocol, which defaults to `1`.
+Its value could have been increased when installing Akri (via `--set <protocol>.capacity=2` to allow 2 nodes to use the same device) and more usage slots (the number of usage slots is equal to `capacity`) would have been created in the Instance.
 ## Deploying a streaming application
 1. Deploy a video streaming web application that points to both the Configuration and Instance level services that were automatically created by Akri.
     ```sh